wolfy-42/simu-documentation/documentation/05_User_Guide.md

 ActiveHDL TCL interpreter has the following specifics:

 a) Supports TCL CLI mode in a vendor developed terminal application and GUI TCL terminal from ActiveHDL.
-It is not possible to call the SVTCLI in Linux bash terminal.
+It is not possible to call the SVTCL in Linux bash terminal.
 As a result the two vendor TCL interpreters differ in some aspects which require specific configurations in SIMU.

 b) The simulation tool calls are available as bash terminal commands and are also available as commands in the vendor TCL interpreter TODO: check this statement